balu-0920/balu-0920/README.md

 * 🎓 Pursuing a B.Tech in Computer Science and Engineering at **IIIT Jabalpur**, currently in my second year with a **CPI of 9.0**.
 * 💻 Passionate about **Software Engineering, Data Structures & Algorithms, and Full-Stack Development**.
-* 🏆 Solved **350+ problems on LeetCode** and actively participate in competitive programming contests.
 * 🌱 Currently exploring **Node.js and Machine Learning** while continuously improving my development and problem-solving skills.
 * 🎯 Aspiring Software Engineer focused on building scalable applications and impactful real-world solutions.